crazysa/Python-some-useful-scripts/README.md

 # Python-some-useful-scripts
-a repository to have different python scripts that do different small tasks
+A repository to have different python scripts that do different small tasks